 The rest of the journey was not as memorable as we flew into Bozeman, Montana.
 Typical of fire duty, crews are assigned a bus and driver that stays with the crew for the duration.
 We were taken to a campground area that was not set up as a fire camp.
-Food and drink (normally sports beverages and bottled water) was available, but not much more than that.
-The campground had lots of nice sized pine trees and the understory was dry.
+Food and drink (normally sports beverages and bottled water) were available, but not much more than that.
+The campground had lots of nice-sized pine trees, and the understory was dry.
 We spread out our sleeping bags where the terrain suited us and settled in for the night.

-After dinner we were hanging around not knowing where we would be going, or what to expect.
+After dinner, we were hanging around, not knowing where we would be going or what to expect.
 We loaded up our bus and had a seat.
-Often the drivers knew more of what was happening on the fire than our squad boss.
-Which made since because the drivers had to transport us to our work assignments.
+Often the drivers knew more of what was happening on the fire than our squad boss, which made sense because the drivers had to transport us to our work assignments.
 Our driver took us not far from camp, up a winding dirt road into the trees and grasses.
-He pulled off to the side where we got a bit of entertainment.
-The sky was hazy and downslope was a small lake.
+He pulled off to the side, where we got a bit of entertainment.
+The sky was hazy, and downslope was a small lake.
 Soon a skycrane (a heavy lift chopper such as the one pictured above) passed overhead on its way to the lake.
 It hoovered down to the lake’s surface and let its snorkel hose submerge into the water.
 A crewmember ascertained the size of the attached water tank to be 2,500 gallons.
 We were amazed at the short length of time that passed before it flew off.

 *** To learn if the scuba diver story has merit, checkout from our collection the Discovery Channel’s Myth Busters Collection 1 DVD from your KCK Public Library.***

-It took about an hour to hike to the anchor point and dig line, and meet up with the New Yorkers.
+It took about an hour to hike to the anchor point and dig line and meet up with the New Yorkers.
 As we hiked, the fire was on both sides of the road.
-Our progress was delayed a couple times due to high temperatures, thick smoke and swirling embers.
+Our progress was delayed a couple of times due to high temperatures, thick smoke, and swirling embers.
 We found the spot to set anchor and proceeded to dig line towards the other crew.
 When we met them, we gave them high fives and initiated some small talk.
-Nick was the name of one of their crew members and he was pretty excited.
-He was from the Bronx and this was his first callout.
-He appeared to be of Italian descent and he spoke with a New Yorker’s accent.
+Nick was the name of one of their crew members, and he was pretty excited.
+He was from the Bronx, and this was his first callout.
+He appeared to be of Italian descent, and he spoke with a New Yorker’s accent.
 He was showing us his new fire boots that he had just purchased before the assignment.
 Several of us cringed after hearing his story (we learned the next day that Nick had to stay in camp for several days because of blisters from his unbroken-in new boots).

 I found a quiet place to have my brown bag lunch.
 As usual in fire camps, ample sports drinks and bottled water were available in an iced down, metal water troughs (they frowned on supplying carbonated beverages, although that unwritten policy may have changed).
 It was challenging trying to sleep in our off hours, when our bodies were telling us we should be awake.
 All in all, the first day after pulling a night shift was pretty boring.

 We boarded our bus after dinner.
 We did not have the luxury of resting by the side of the road before doing some actual work as we had the night before.
 We returned to the same area and parked in the safe zone.
-We would report to the same spot and perform mop up duties.
-As we hoofed it along the road, it was still light out and we could plainly see what we had traveled through the night before.
-Smokes were everywhere.
+We would report to the same spot and perform mop-up duties.
+As we hoofed it along the road, it was still light out, and we could plainly see what we had traveled through the night before.
+Smoke was everywhere.
 The picture above represents what the scene looked like after the fire had moved through.
 The wisps of smoke were emanating from what remained of trees that once covered the slope.
 Notice that a number of trees appear unaffected.